Jodie Harrison Basketball League Information

 REGISTRATION IS OPEN!

 Registration online today to reserve your child’s spot for the 2019 Jodie Harrison Basketball League.
-Registration will remain open until all spots in the grade division are full.
-Spots fill fast!
+Registration will remain open until MONDAY, DECEMBER 17 at 8 AM!
+Only a few spots left!
 Register now!
 Registration links below

 Jodie Harrison Clinics

 Want more basketball action outside of Jodie Harrison?
 We are offering a Preseason Jodie Harrison Basketball Clinic AND a In-Season Jodie Harrison Basketball Clinic.
 Registration is open now!
 Spots fill fast so register before clinic’s become full!
 Registration links below.

 Jodie Harrison In-Season Clinic- Breakaway Basketball